A FEATURE DOCUMENTARY

 -NIKKI LEONTI

 In the late '90s, Contemporary Christian Music (CCM) was a billion-dollar industry marketed as a wholesome alternative to mainstream pop, but the genre demanded more than music.
-Artists were expected to live as evangelical role models: no swearing, no drinking, no sex before marriage, and they definitely couldn't be gay.
-If they didn't comply, they were pushed out and silenced.
-SAFE FOR THE WHOLE FAMILY follows three of CCM's biggest stars as they share their stories for the first time:
+Artists were expected to live as evangelical role models: no swearing, no drinking, no sex before marriage; and they definitely couldn't be gay.
+If they didn't comply, they were silenced and pushed out.

-Now they're using their voices in a different way—exposing what really happens when faith becomes a business.
+Now they're using their voices in a different way: exposing what really happens when faith becomes a business.

 Featuring Leigh Nash of Sixpence None the Richer, Crystal Lewis, Matt Thiessen of Relient K, Derek Webb of Caedmon's Call, Nate Cole of Plus One, Chanel Haynes of Trin-i-tee 5:7 and more.